mocks-server/website/docs/tutorials-static.md

 |-- package.json
 ```

 > You can create as many "behaviors" files as you want in the `mocks` folder.
-The Mocks Server will load all of them automatically, but never create fixtures at first folder level, as it will try to interprete them also as "behaviors".
+The Mocks Server will load all of them automatically.

 ## Create an users fixture